 At this stage you should also ensure that you have a realistic plan to secure sufficient funding to complete the research and writing up process within the normal time period, which is three years.

-You can apply online in most cases – see below for the exceptions.
+One you have fulfilled steps 1 and 2 above, you should apply online.
 To get to the online form, see the A-Z list of research opportunities.
 Select your research area.
 You will then be able to select an online application form for your chosen research area.

 Generally each application should include the following:

 - Proof of English language ability for overseas applicants from non-English speaking countries

 - Curriculum Vitae (CV)